• About

 Jews For Racial & Economic Justice

-JFREJ Action is a 501c4 non-profit organization building the Jewish left in New York and beyond.
+This site is maintained by JFREJ Action, a 501c4 non-profit organization building the Jewish left in New York and beyond.
 For information about our 501c3 sister organization, JFREJ Community, click here.
+Site privacy policy.
 All rights reserved.

 Contact Information: